How do I manage pre-service tasks for a sommelier role effectively?

 Common pre-service responsibilities for a sommelier include checking and restocking the wine inventory, ensuring that all glassware and decanters are clean and ready for use, updating the wine list if there have been changes, and discussing the menu with the kitchen to confirm pairing suggestions.
 Additionally, they should prepare for any known guest preferences or special requests that have been made in advance.

-Common misunderstanding: Sommeliers only need to focus on wine-related tasks.
+Common misunderstanding: Sommeliers only handle wine tasks.

 How can I ensure that my sommelier is prepared for daily wine service?